asantaga/wiserHomeAssistantPlatform/README.md

 - Boost - when you set a new setpoint it will only take affect for the default "boost" time.
 - Boost Only in Auto - same as the boost mode but will only do this if in auto mode.
 In manual mode, it will set the temp as per default mode.

 `Use This Temperature If No Stored Manual Temperature` when setting a manual temp on one of your rooms, we store this to use each time you go back to manual/heat mode.
 However, on a HA restart, we do not have a stored temp, so here you can set what temp to use in that first time use situation.
+There are 3 options:

+- Current - the current temperature of the room
+- Scheduled - the current scheduled temperature
+- Minimum - the hub minimum temp which is 5C

 `Enable Moments Buttons` is to create buttons for Moments you have setup on the wiser app.
 Default is unticked.

-`Enable LTS Sensors` is to create sensors for LTS for rooms and hub heating and hot water demand.
+`Enable LTS Sensors` is to create sensors for Long Term Statistics for rooms and hub heating and hot water demand.
 Default is unticked.

-`Setpoint Mode` modifies the way setpoint works.
-There are 3 options:

-- Normal - the functionality is the same as the Wiser app
-- Boost - when you set a new setpoint it will only take affect for the default "boost" time.
-- Boost Only in Auto - same as the boost mode but will only do this if in auto mode.
-In manual mode, it will set the temp as per default mode.

 ## Managing Schedules with Home Assistant